gitlabhq/gitlabhq/doc/development/testing.md

 [Poltergeist]: https://github.com/teamcapybara/capybara#poltergeist
 [RackTest]: https://github.com/teamcapybara/capybara#racktest

-#### Good practices
+#### Best practices

 - Create only the necessary records in the database
 - Test a happy path and a less happy path but that's it
-- Every other possible paths should be tested with Unit or Integration tests
+- Every other possible path should be tested with Unit or Integration tests
-- Test what's displayed on the page, not the internal of ActiveRecord models
+- Test what's displayed on the page, not the internals of ActiveRecord models.
+  For instance, if you want to verify that a record was created, add expectations that its attributes are displayed on the page, not that `Model.count` increased by one.
 - It's ok to look for DOM elements but don't abuse it since it makes the tests more brittle